volusion/element/content/tutorials/product-landing-page.md

 ### 6. Look at Your Block in the Browser

-Run `npm start` in your terminal and then switch back to your browser window.
+Run `npm start` in your terminal, then switch back to your browser window.
 Your block should look something like this:

 ![Local Product Landing Block](localProductLandingBlock.png)

 #### Troubleshooting

-If the browser window is blank at this point then you'll have to do some debugging.
+If the browser window is blank, then you'll have to do some debugging.
 Open up your developer console and see if there's a helpful error message.
-If your block says "Product Landing Block" then there was a problem getting your product data.
+If your block says "Product Landing Block," then there was a problem getting your product data.
 Look to see if you have any network errors, and double check the Tenant ID and productSlug you have set in `local/index.js`.
-There might not even be any errors, just a GET request to `/store/products` with an empty `items` array in the response.
+There may not even be any errors, just a GET request to `/store/products` with an empty `items` array in the response.

 If none of that helps, review the steps above again.

 ### 7. Publish the Product Landing Block

 The product landing block is done for now, so it's time to publish it.
-Go to your terminal window and **terminate the local server** by pressing the `q` key, or by pressing `CTRL + C`.
+Go to your terminal window and terminate the local server by pressing the `q` key, or by pressing `CTRL + C`.

 Run this command in your terminal to build the block: